johanna-herrmann/files-crud-documentation/web/docs/api/general.md

 # API

-These pages document the API Endpoints for `files-crud`.
+These pages document the API Endpoints for files-crud.

 We will use following placeholders / example-notation:
 * Good and consistent example values for body parameters, instead of placeholders